Juliet Briggs is the owner of Capulet Care and the homes and services that fall under its management.

 This team of Directors and Managers support the homes from a higher-level perspective to ensure that high quality care is being delivered, they are compliant, and they run effectively.

-Each Home has a nursing team and a large care team who have either completed Health & Social Care Diplomas in care or are registered on a programme at present.
-In addition to the extensive care provided, each home also has a dedicated well-being, housekeeping, kitchen, maintenance and admin teams.
+Each nursing home has its own management team to ensure the smooth running of the home.
+The Home Manager, Clinical Nurse Manager and Care Manager are supported by the nursing team and a large care team who have either completed Health & Social Care Diplomas in care or are registered on a programme at present.
+In addition to the extensive care provided, each home also has dedicated living well, housekeeping, kitchen, maintenance and admin teams.

-Mrs. Juliet Briggs has been a Registered Manager for Woodford House in 2001.
-She is an RGN who holds a Bsc (Hons) Health Studies, Diploma in Management studies and the Registered Managers Award.
-She became a Registered Nurse in 1987 and graduated to management before becoming a Registered Manager.
+Mrs. Juliet Briggs has been a Registered Manager since 2001.
+She is a Registered Nurse who holds a Bsc (Hons) Health Studies, Diploma in Management studies and the Registered Managers Award.
+She became a Registered Nurse in 1987 and graduated to NHS and private hospital management before becoming a Registered Manager.

 Juliet founded Capulet Care to provide a central brand and support operation for her homes.
 In Capulet Care she has formed a central management team to provide that support.

 Stephanie started working in care in 2001 and joined Capulet Care’s Home, Woodford House in 2008 as a Care Practitioner.
 After a break on maternity leave, Steph returned to the company in 2013, working at the sister home, Perton Manor, where she was fast-tracked through the care team and became Care Manager in November 2015.